Carney proposes record spending plans - Delaware State News

 The budget does not touch the thorny issue of property reassessment, a function of the counties that nonetheless hasn’t been done in at least 30 years.
 The subject is set to be debated in court in March, which could force the counties to update property values for the first time in decades.

-Also among the recommendations is $10 million aside for farmland preservation, a program that generally received less money under the prior administration, as well as $5 million for beach preservation.
+Also among the recommendations: $10 million for farmland preservation, a program that generally received less money under the prior administration, as well as $5 million for beach preservation.

 Nearly $35 million in the spending plan goes to minor capital improvements and deferred maintenance on state buildings, while the University of Delaware, Delaware State University and Delaware Technical Community College are allocated $10 million apiece for capital needs.